graysonriffe/NFRev1/docs/pages/2_tutorial.md

 First, follow the steps on the @ref install page.
 Once the template MSVC project is setup, you can begin here.

-@section nfArch Engine Architecture
+@section nfArchTut Engine Architecture

 An NF app is made up of a set of states represented by the nf::Gamestate class.
+A gamestate has a set of objects and programmed behavior.
 When an nf::Application is running, it is either running a state or loading one.
-Below is an image that describes what the main thread of an NF app would be typically doing in the program's lifetime.
+Below is an image that describes what the main thread of an NF app might be typically doing in the program's lifetime.

 @image html applifetime.png "The lifetime of a typical NF app" width=20%